* * * * * * *

 It's also the easiest way to plant them, as transplanting is an extra step.

 If you are growing a lot of pumpkins, it becomes impractical to start your plants indoors, and transplant them later.

 Seeds grown out in the full sun of your garden, get the maximum light possible.
 Insufficient lighting is often a problem with indoor starts.

 Reasons to Start Pumpkin Seeds Indoors:

 If your growing season is short, an indoor start may be necessary.
 Giant pumpkin growers in many areas, find it a necessity to start seedlings indoors.
 It affords the extra growing time these monsters need, to grow from hundreds of pounds to over a ton in weight!

 Rainy spring weather sometimes makes the soil too soggy to start pumpkins, until later in the season.
 If your garden is in a low lying area, an indoor start may be just what your pumpkins need.

 For giant pumpkin growers, the big thick shelled pumpkin seeds, can be hard to germinate.
 An indoor start allows growers to provide the ideal seed starting environment, and then they can pamper their seedlings.

 By transplanting seedlings, you can provide the correct, final spacing to avoid overcrowding.

-Many growers find it is to much fun not to start pumpkin plants indoors.
+Many growers find it is fun to start pumpkin plants indoors, and watch seedlings grow.